Date: 03-Apr-2025

 A root canal is needed when the inside of a tooth (pulp) is infected or inflamed.
 This can happen due to:

-- Deep cavities β Decay reaches the pulp, causing severe pain.
+• Deep cavities – Decay reaches the pulp, causing severe pain.
+Early dental fillings can prevent this.

 Signs You Might Need a Root Canal

-- Sensitivity to Hot and Cold β This is a sudden, slightly painful reaction that lasts long after taking hot and cold food and drinks.
+• Sensitivity to Hot and Cold – Sudden, painful reaction lasting long after hot or cold foods and drinks.

-- Swollen Gums β They are red, swollen, or tender gums next to the affected tooth.
+• Swollen Gums – Red, swollen, or tender gums next to the affected tooth.
+Pediatric patients may need kids dentist consultation.

-- Darkened Tooth β A tooth becomes gray or black, which may signify damage to nerves.
+• Darkened Tooth – Tooth becomes gray or black, which may indicate nerve damage.

-- Pimple on the Gums β There is a small recurrent bump (abscess) close to the infected tooth.
+• Pimple on the Gums – Small recurrent bump (abscess) near the infected tooth.

-- Bad Taste or Smell in the Mouth β A bad smell continuously lingers despite brushing and flossing.
+• Bad Taste or Smell in the Mouth – Persistent bad smell despite brushing and flossing.

-If any of the above symptoms arise, it becomes necessary to see the dentist immediately to avoid complications.
+If any of the above symptoms arise, it’s necessary to see a general dentist immediately to avoid complications.

 How Is a Root Canal Done?
 (Step-by-Step Process)

-A root canal is a straightforward three-step procedure, typically completed in one or two visits.
-Hereβs how it works:
+A root canal is a straightforward procedure, typically completed in one or two visits.
+Here’s how it works:

 Step 1: Numbing & Cleaning the Tooth

-- The dentist will apply local anesthesia to numb the area, ensuring a painless experience.
+• The dentist applies local anesthesia for a painless experience.

-- The dentist drills a small opening to access the infected pulp and carefully removes it.
+• The dentist drills a small opening to remove infected pulp.

 Step 2: Disinfecting & Shaping the Root Canals

-- Once the infected tissue is removed, the inside of the tooth is thoroughly cleaned and shaped.
+• The inside of the tooth is cleaned and shaped.

-- Medications may be applied to kill any remaining infection.
+• Medications may be applied to kill remaining infection.

 Step 3: Filling & Sealing

-- The cleaned canal is filled with a biocompatible material (gutta-percha) to prevent future infections.
+• The canal is filled with biocompatible material (gutta-percha).

-- A temporary filling is placed to seal the opening until a permanent crown is fitted.
+• A temporary filling is placed until a permanent restoration, like a dental crown, is fitted.

 Step 4: Placing a Crown (If Required)